wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 - Player object = [Color = PURPLE, numArmiesToPlace = 6, ownedCards = {}]
 - GamePhase = PLACEMENT

-# method: `attackTerritory(sourceTerritory: TerritoryType, destTerritory: TerritoryType, numAttackers: int, numDefenders: int): int`
+# method: `handleErrorCasesForAttackingTerritory(sourceTerritory: TerritoryType, destTerritory: TerritoryType, numAttackers: int, numDefenders: int): void`

-## Note:
-An implicit assumption with this method is that the defender will always want to roll the maximum amount of dice available to them; so if there are two defenders available, two defense dice will be rolled.
-If there is only one defender available, one defense die will be rolled.
+This is part **1** of a series of method calls that constitute attacking in Risk.
+This will enumerate just the error cases.

 ## BVA Step 1
-Input: The respective territory that the attacker is moving troops FROM, the territory they are moving their armies INTO to attack, and the number of armies they are using for this attack.
+Input: The respective territory that the attacker is moving troops FROM, the territory they are moving their armies INTO to attack, and the respective number of attackers and defenders to use in the battle.

-There are a lot more things to consider besides the parameters, namely:
+Since this method is all about error handling, here are some reasons we'll run into errors:
 - The current phase the game is in (should only ever be attack if we're here!)
 - The number of armies present in BOTH the source AND destination territory
   - If you're left with 0 armies in the territory you're attacking from as a result, you shouldn't be allowed to do this.